Tag Archives

 Candy Nostalgia, Updated Every Oct.
 31

-One of the great privileges of child-rearing is what I call the Transportation Effect, whereby adults, in playing or otherwise communing with their kids in an appropriately committed fashion, are transported back to a time in their own lives when, say, erecting the most efficient Hot Wheels match-race scheme was about the most engrossing thing imaginable.
+NEW GLOUCESTER, Maine (Oct.
+19, 2017) — One of the great privileges of child-rearing is what I call the Transportation Effect, whereby adults — in playing or otherwise communing with their kids in an appropriately committed fashion — are transported back to a time in their own lives when, say, erecting the most efficient Hot Wheels match-race scheme was about the most engrossing thing imaginable.
+Halloween, with its attendant masquerading and confectionary trappings, transports like few other phenomena.
+Because candy nostalgia trumps Hot Wheels nostalgia all day long.

 “What’s this Clark thing?”
 Silas asked me, without a scintilla of guile.
 Poor lad.
 He had no idea.